Outreach Email Templates: The Six We Actually Use for Client Campaigns

 Multiple URLs.
 One URL per pitch maximum.
 Multiple URLs look like sales spam.

 CTA buttons and HTML formatting.
-Plain-text emails convert 2-4x better in our 2024-2025 data.
+Plain-text emails convert substantially better than HTML-formatted pitches - editors filter HTML mass-send patterns aggressively in 2026.

 Subject lines with "Important", "Re:", or fake reply markers.
 Mail filters and editors both flag these.